Table of Contents

 - Lubrication is essential.
 Lubricate after washing or when you hear chain noise.
 Use an e-bike chain lubricant.

 - Chain tension.
 Chain skipping is an indication that either the chain or the cassette is worn out, or the chain tension is not optimal.
-A simple test is pushing the chain down in the mid-length and observing how far it drops.
-It should not be more than 1 cm.
+The most reliable way to monitor chain wear is with a chain wear gauge.

 Bolts, wires, and locks secure every single part that comprises an electric bike.
 A good habit is to carry a little bike multi-tool for quick tightening whenever something feels loose or rattly.

-For folding electric bikes, locking mechanisms holding the frame together MUST be inspected before each ride.
+For folding electric bikes, the locking mechanisms that hold the frame together MUST be inspected before each ride.
 Check how tight the lock is, its bolts, and if the frame feels solid.
 You should take the e-bike to a nearby bike shop if the previous inspection fails.

 The Tires

 As mentioned previously, the tires will be responsible for keeping you on track.
-Aside from looking at the tire tread conditions, you MUST ensure proper air tire pressure.
+Aside from checking tire tread conditions, you MUST ensure proper tire pressure.

-A simple way to find out is by noticing the e-bike’s stability when taking small humps on the road.
-If you feel a rattling movement, it could mean a tire with low air pressure (especially the rear one).
+A simple test is to assess the e-bike’s stability on small humps in the road.
+If you feel a rattling movement, it could mean the tires have low air pressure (especially the rear one).

 Generally speaking, the tire pressure should be: